 Recruitment process

-The application process is designed to give everyone, irrespective of their professional or personal background, an opportunity to demonstrate their ability to be a firefighter.
+The application process is designed to give everyone an opportunity to demonstrate their ability to be a firefighter, irrespective of their professional or personal background.

 The heightened emphasis placed on fire safety and prevention in recent years has not only reduced fires within our communities, but has also dramatically changed the role of the modern day firefighter.
-I would therefore urge anyone who wants to make a difference within their communities and to change and save lives, to come and talk to us or contact us via the website.” continued Alex.
+Anyone who wants to make a difference within their communities and to change and save lives should come and talk to us or contact us via the website.

-It is also important that, as a modern, forward thinking organisation, there is a workforce that is reflective of the diverse communities served.
+It is also important that, as a modern, forward thinking organisation, we reflect the diverse communities we serve.
 Members of under-represented communities are encouraged to apply, especially women, people of all ethnic groups and LGBT+ communities.
-Vacancies are open to everyone, regardless of gender, race, religion, sexual orientation, gender identity, age or disability, and no advantages will be given to any particular group of people during the application process.
-However, in order to properly serve Cheshire’s communities, it is important the Service’s workforce is diversified.
+Vacancies are open to everyone, regardless of gender, race, religion, sexual orientation, gender identity, age (must be 18 as of 31 March 2025) or disability.
+No advantage will be given to any particular group of people during the application process, however, in order to properly serve Cheshire’s communities, it is important that we are as diverse as our community.

 Applying for the role of a wholetime firefighter